peterpeterparker/stylo/README.md

 Unlike `addParagraphs` and `deleteParagraphs` that are triggered only if elements are such level are added or removed, `updateParagraphs` is triggered if the paragraphs themselves or any of their children (HTML elements and text nodes) are modified.

+Stylo can detect changes for paragraphs and elements that are added or updated but cannot detect deleted paragraphs without a hint.
+The Mutation Observer API does not provide yet enough information.
+To overcome this issue, Stylo set an attribute with empty value to identify what elements are paragraphs.

 Changes following keyboard inputs are debounced.

 ### Attributes

 Following attributes are ignored to prevent the observer to trigger and keep track of changes that are not made by the user on purpose:

+- paragraph_id: the attribute added to identify each paragraph
 - placeholder: the attribute used by Stylo to display the placeholder about the '/'
-- data-gramm: [Grammarly](https://www.grammarly.com/) flooding the DOM
 - class: only inline style is considered changes
 - spellcheck
 - contenteditable
+- data-gramm, data-gramm_id, data-gramm_editor and data-gr-id: [Grammarly](https://www.grammarly.com/) flooding the DOM

-The list of excluded attributes can be extended through the configuration ([src/types/config.ts](src/types/config.ts)).
+The list of excluded attributes and the `paragraph_id` hint can be customized through the configuration ([src/types/config.ts](src/types/config.ts)).

 ## Listener